We are fully open now that it is Alert Level 1. Our hours are 9-5 weekdays and 9-3 Saturdays.

 Our vision, at Muirs Bookshop, is to continue catering for Gisborne people and visitors with a beautiful, well-stocked bookshop that provides intelligent fiction and non-fiction, and the very best in children's literature.
 We have also begun a second hand section of out of print local history, New Zealand history and many other non-fiction titles.

-Along with the cafe, which offers delicious baking, light lunches and superb coffee, we stock beautiful cards, a huge range of magazines, travel guides, maps and designer stationery.
+We stock beautiful cards, a huge range of magazines, travel guides, maps and designer stationery.

 We are fully computerised and can search for and locate rare or out-of-print titles and bring in second hand to order.